SOC 2 audits are crucial for tech businesses that store customer data in the cloud and offer services to various organizations.

 Most organizations hire external firms to conduct a readiness assessment in coordination with their internal team.
 However, your internal team can also perform a readiness assessment if it has the necessary skillset.

-After the pre-audit phase is complete, you’ll head into the audit phase that comes with its own set of costs and expenses.
+After the pre-audit phase is complete, you’ll head into the audit phase, which comes with its own set of costs and expenses.

 Let’s break them down one by one.